Types of Degrees Ethnic Studies Majors Are Getting

 What Ethnic Studies Majors Need to Know

-People with careers related to ethnic studies were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to ethnic studies and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Ethnic Studies Majors

 According to O*NET survey takers, a major in ethnic studies should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Education and Training - Knowledge of principles and methods for curriculum and training design, teaching and instruction for individuals and groups, and the measurement of training effects.